clean-commit/gatsby-starter-henlo/content/pages/home-page.md

         content: Create forms with Netlify CMS, powered by [react-hook-form](https://react-hook-form.com/).
       - title: Integrated Previews
+        content:
-        content: Blocks created by developers are instantly available for previews from Netlify CMS layout
+          Blocks created by developers are instantly available for previews from Netlify CMS layout
       - title: Permalink-based page generation
-        content: "Automatically generated pages based on permalinks. "
+        content: 'Automatically generated pages based on permalinks. '
       - title: Modify Navigation with ease
+        content:
-        content: Navigation can be modified with ease, without a need for changing the code base
+          Navigation can be modified with ease, without a need for changing the code base
-    content: ""
+    content: ''
   - type: content_image
     variant: reversed
     title: Block-based page creator with Previews
+    content:
-    content: Create blocks and reuse them across different pages that can be created using Netlify CMS UI.
+      Create blocks and reuse them across different pages that can be created using Netlify CMS UI.
 Previews will be generated automatically for all blocks!
     buttons: